 3. ASK for a testimonial at the right time, ideally when people are still emotional.
 (Schedule this too.)

 4. Make it easy by providing two user-friendly options.

-5. If those aren’t best for your client, get a verbal testimonial.
+5. If those aren’t the best options for your client, get a verbal testimonial.

 6. Get permission to write down and use what they said.

 Tip: Schedule “Plant the seed” and “Ask for testimonial” in your planner, so you don’t forget.

 Especially planting the seed.
 It sets the stage for everything else, and even if you aren’t the best gardener, I still think something is likely to grow eventually. :)